Roy Cape

 Cape joined Clarence Curvan's band after playing on a record and stayed with him until 1964.
 He formed his own band the following year and played at the Carnival in Barbados.
 As a young musician, Cape had trouble making ends meet and was not able to afford his own saxophone until years later.
 One of the highlights of his career according to him was performing with the Sparrows.
 Cape was a janitor for several years in New York, and worked in road construction when he moved back to Trinidad in the 1970s.
 Throughout his career, he has toured and recorded with calypso groups including The Mighty Sparrow, Lord Kitchener, The Mighty Chalkdust, Denyse Plummer, and Black Stalin.

 The Roy Cape All Stars was formed in 1980.
 In 2017, the band changed its name to D'All Starz.
 Cape retired after the name change and focused his energy on the Roy Cape Foundation, whose goal is to bring hope through music education.
 The foundation supplies at-risk youth with instruments and supplies in preparation for a possible career in music.

 Cape received an honorary degree from the University of the West Indies in 2011.

+Cape died from a stroke on 5 September 2024, at the age of 82.